siefca/attribute-filters/docs/USAGE.md

   end
   filtering_method :split_attributes, :should_be_splitted

-  # inform AF that the model has virtual attribute
+  # inform AF that the model has a virtual attribute
   has_virtual_attribute :real_name

   # own setter